‘As Bold as Brass’ – The life of Brass Crosby

-After a good education locally, Brass went to Sunderland to work for a solicitor, and then to London to seek fame and fortune.
+After a good education locally he went to Sunderland to work for a solicitor there, and then went down to London, as Stockton’s own Dick Whittington to seek fame and fortune.

-He served several years as an attorney, in rapid succession becoming Sheriff of the City of London, Alderman of Bread Street Ward, MP for Honiton, and in 1770 was elected as Lord Mayor of London, and Chief Magistrate.
-When sworn in as Lord Mayor he assured his fellow citizens that ‘at the risk of his life he would protect them in their just rights and privileges.’
+He served several years as an attorney and rapid succession became a member of the common council of Tower Ward, the City Remembrancer, Sheriff of the City of London, Alderman of Bread Street Ward, MP for Honiton and in 1770 was elected as Lord Mayor of London.
+When sworn in as Lord Mayor he assured his fellow citizens that “at the risk of his life he would protect them in their just rights and privileges.

 Being Lord Mayor meant that he was also Chief Magistrate.
 He had already made his name by standing up to the naval press gangs by refusing to back the press warrants and urging the use of the City Bounty instead.
 In this way the navy recruited the men that really wanted to serve, and they were paid properly for doing so.